 Stereotypes of Women at Work and Why They Need to STOP

-*This week I’m touched by the trending hashtag, #MeToo, and the stories behind them.
+*This week, I’m touched by the trending hashtag, #MeToo, and the stories behind it.
 This post is in honor of every woman who has been sexually harassed or assaulted.

 A white, middle-aged man recently told me, “People need to be less sensitive.”
-This was in response to me saying it is NOT okay to call women at work girl, honey, sweetie, cutie, or other diminutives along with other recommendations for breaking down stereotypes and improving communication at work.
+This was in response to my statement that it is not okay to call women at work ‘girl, ‘honey, ‘sweetie, ‘cutie,’ or other diminutives, along with other recommendations for breaking down stereotypes and improving communication at work.

 I finished reading 35 Dumb Things Well-Intended People Say last Thursday.
 I wish I had Dr. Maura Cullen’s wisdom before that conversation.
 Dr. Cullen explains the “Piling on Principle” (difficult for some members of privileged groups to understand).
 Piling on is like having stubbed your toe first thing in the morning.
 People keep dropping stuff on it and kicking it inadvertently all day.
 The intent is not to invoke harm; these are accidents.